AYJACKSON-ICS4U/20time-log-due-every-saturday-night-Jmichelle1/README.md

 ## Week 3
 This week I haven't made much progess.
 I have been working with the introduction and trying to decide if I want to change keys.
 I have been figuring out what works well when the clarinet and flute are playing together.

+## Week 4
+This week I have continued figuring out which notes sound good when played together.
+I have decided I will just have the flute and clarinet, no piano.